joalloce/sudoku/README.md

 # Sudoku App Demo

-Sodoku solver that solves normal, knight, king, and "miracle" sudokus.
+Sodoku solver that solves normal, knight, king, and "miracle" sudokus: https://joalloce.github.io/sudoku/

 "Knight" means cells that are a knight's move away from each other cannot contain the same digit.